Traditional Mexican Hot Chocolate

 Pour milk into a large pot, add the cinnamon stick and the tablets of Mexican chocolate.

-Warm the milk over high heat, moving constantly with the molinillo until the tablets are completely dissolved.
+Warm the milk over medium heat, moving constantly with the molinillo or whisk until the tablets are completely dissolved.
 Don’t take your eyes off the milk because it will boil quickly.

 When the milk and chocolate start boiling, reduce the heat and let it simmer for 3-5 minutes.
 Let it cool down for 5 minutes.